Manabu-GT/grunt-auto-install/README.md

 Instructs the auto-install task to fail the grunt run if an error occurs during the task execution.

-#### production
-Type: `Boolean`
-Default value: `false`

-The option to run npm/bower install with --production flag so that npm/bower will not install modules listed in devDependencies.

-#### disableNpm
-Type: `Boolean`
-Default value: `false`

-The option to disable `npm install` so that it will not run even if there is a package.json file present.

-#### disableBower
-Type: `Boolean`
-Default value: `false`

-he option to disable `bower install` so that it will not run even if there is a bower.json file present.

 #### npm
 Type: `Boolean` `String`
 Default value: `true`